JiraJedi/jirajedi.github.io/_posts/show sum estimate of Epic children.md

 beforetoc:
 ---
 ## Introduction
-It can be useful to see how much effort is required for an Epic based on it's children but while this functionality is available to some extent for Stories
+It can be useful to see how much effort is required for an Epic based on it's children but while the functionality to see a sum total is available to some extent for Stories and Tasks, this is not the case for Epics.

+This post shows you how to track your scope for an Epic and its children and show that data

 ## Create text fields for
 `Remaining Work`